10 ways to deck out your temporary home

 Art is what you make it

 Go from house to home using personalized vinyl decals, monograms, and personal quotations.
-Turn your favorite travel photo, your hometown or a landscape that inspires you into a wall mural using paint (if you have the talent or know someone who does) or from one of the many websites, such as Wallaz.
-Usually it’s as simple as uploading a photo, choosing the size and having a few people to help adhere it to the wall when it arrives.
+Turn your favorite travel photo, your hometown or a landscape that inspires you into a wall mural using paint (if you have the talent or know someone who does) or from one of the many websites, such as MuralsWallpaper in the UK.
+Usually, it’s as simple as uploading a photo, choosing the size and having a few people to help adhere it to the wall when it arrives.
 Done, almost instantaneous drama!

 Pattern your home